The Brass Bottle (1964 film): Plot

 The eccentric, unsuccessful architect Harold Ventimore is taking the next big step in his life: he has become engaged to his girlfriend Sylvia Kenton.
 Her father Anthony, an Egyptology professor, immediately interrupts a trip to Europe and returns to the United States to prevent Harold from marrying Sylvia.
-To make his future in-laws happy, Harold buys a large, sealable oriental brass bottle at an auction, only to discover that they had bought the same one the day before, so he takes the vase back with him.
+To make his future in-laws happy, Harold buys a large, sealable Middle Eastern brass bottle at an auction, only to discover that they had bought the same one the day before, so he takes the vase back with him.

 When Harold opens the lid of the bottle, he unwittingly releases the djinn Fakrash Al-Amash, who was once imprisoned in the container by King Solomon 3,000 years ago.
 Harold, suspecting Fakrash is pulling a joke, calls the police, but when they arrive, the djinn has disappeared.
 The next day, he is visited by Samuel Wackerbath, who wants to build a new settlement and chooses Harold, granting him a generous advance.
 The djinn reappears, admitting that he put the idea in Wackerbath's ear.
 Harold's boss William Beevor suspects he is doing business behind his back and throws him out of the company.
 Harold uses the advance to open his own architect's office.

 One evening, Harold invites Sylvia and her parents to dinner.
-He is horrified to discover that his living room has been transformed into an oriental dining room complete with slaves, harem girls, and even a belly dancer.
+He is horrified to discover that his living room has been transformed into a Middle Eastern dining room complete with slaves, harem girls, and even a belly dancer.
 The shocked Kentons start to leave, while Harold tells Anthony about the djinn and the bottle, but Anthony accuses him of insanity.